ggarra13/mrv2/docs/MISSING.md

 - Stereo Viewing.
 - Translations of the UI to different languages.
 - RED3D and Blackmagic RAW support.
-- Environment Maps (Spherical and Cubic)
+- Environment Maps (Spherical and Cubic) on a sphere or cube.
+- Synced review sessions (ie. Connections in old mrViewer).

 There are other features that have been deprecated and will *NOT* come back: